riyas90cse/oompa-loomba-crud/README.md

 the process and the overall cleanliness of your code. ​ Happy coding!
 Please share a Github repository with us or just send a Zip file.

+### Deployment Instructions

+We have Used Docker for containerization and docker-compose for deployment in our project, for further detailed information about deployment go the location mentioned below and see the detailed specifications.

+1. Go to documentations folder
+2. Follow the Instructions given in Deployment.md file

 ### Solution Approach

 ###### Author